 Travelling in Spain

-Train at a station
+Train at the station

 |Madrid||Ciudad Real - Puertollano - Cordoba||Seville|

 |Madrid||Córdoba - Puente Genil - Antequera||Malaga|